 At our 2018 annual meeting of stockholders held on May 17, 2018, our stockholders approved the Floor & Decor Holdings, Inc. Employee Stock Purchase Plan (the "ESPP"), which became available to substantially all of our employees beginning in the third quarter of fiscal 2018.
 The ESPP is a taxqualified plan under Section 423 of the Internal Revenue Code, and it permits eligible employees to purchase shares of our common stock through payroll deductions, subject to certain limitations.
-The purchase price of the shares under the ESPP in no event will be less than the lesser of 85% of the lower of the fair market value of our common stock on either the first or last trading day of each six-month offering period.
-There are 1,500,000 shares of our Class A common stock, par value \$0.001 per share, approved for issuance under the ESPP.
-As of December 27, 2018, eligible employees contributed \$1.4 million to purchase shares, and during fiscal 2018, the Company recognized \$333 thousand of stock-based compensation expense related to the ESPP.
+The Company has designated a purchase price per share of common stock acquired under the ESPP at the lesser of 90% of the lower of the fair market value of our common stock on either the first or last trading day of eachsix-month offering period.
+There are 1,500,000 shares of our Class A common stock, par value \$0.001 per share, approved for issuance under the ESPP, 104,363 of which were issued during fiscal 2019.
+During fiscal 2019 and fiscal 2018, the Company recognized \$523 thousand and \$333 thousand of stock-based compensation expense related to the ESPP, respectively.